3 Days in Kyoto Itinerary Wearing Kimonos Around Japan

 TRANSPORTATION: taxi ride acquired via Uber or off the street (28 min, direct, ~¥5,000)

-For lunch, experience first-hand the art of preparing the most famous Japanese cuisine enjoyed around the world—sushi!
-In this authentic sushi making class offered by the Umemori Sushi School, an English-speaking instructor will patiently guide you through the steps of crafting delicious nigiri and temaki.
+For lunch while seeing Kyoto in three days, experience first-hand the art of preparing the most famous Japanese cuisine enjoyed around the world—sushi!
+In this authentic sushi making class offered by the Umemori Sushi School, an English-speaking instructor patiently guides you through the steps of crafting delicious nigiri and temaki.

-At the end of this experience, you’ll take home a handful of souvenirs (besides a full belly), including a framed photograph with your sushi plate, a nigiri key chain, and a sushi making certificate to commemorate your experience!
+Take home a handful of souvenirs (besides a full belly), including a framed photograph with your sushi plate, a nigiri key chain, and a sushi making certificate to commemorate the experience!

 Fushimi Inari Taisha